-We have identified the renovation of the Osterlin Building for our major capital project - The Student Learning Support Services Renovation Project.
-This area would be renovated and remodeled to provide our students a one stop student service hub.
-The project would provide a holistic approach to student services.
+We have identified the renovation of the Osterlin Building for our major capital project - the Integrated Student Service Hub.
+This 60-year old building would be renovated and remodeled to provide our students a one-stop student service hub.
+The updated space would provide a holistic approach to student services.